DecentSamples/DecentSampler-Developers-Guide/docs/source/the-modulators-element.md

 Modulators, on the other hand, are temporary.
 If a modulator (such as an LFO) changes its value, the engine looks at the bindings associated with that LFO and then makes a list of _temporary_ changes to the underlying data.
 When it comes time to render out the effect, it consults both the _permanent_ value and the _temporary_ modulation values.
 As a result of this difference in the way bindings are handled, only some parameters are "modulatable."
 At time of press, the following parameters are modulatable:

-- All gain effect parameters
-- All delay effect parameters
-- All phaser effect parameters
-- All filter effect parameters
-- All reverb effect parameters
-- All chorus effect parameters
+- Almost all effect parameters
 - Group Volume
 - Global Volume
 - Group Pan